QuTech-Delft/libqasm/doc/source/cq1-instructions.rst

 .. note::

-    Unlike ``set``, ``goto`` is a special instruction that bypasses the type system in order to correctly resolve the subcircuit name.
-It is always defined, regardless of whether a ``goto`` instruction is added to the instruction set.
+    ``goto`` is a special instruction that bypasses the type system in order to correctly resolve the subcircuit name.
+It is always defined, regardless of whether a ``goto`` instruction is added to the instruction set via the API.

 .. note::